wajahatkarim3/GeminiVertexDemo/README.md

 # GeminiVertexDemo
-Gemini Pro API Demo project in Android and Jetpack Compose
+Gemini Pro API Demo project in Android and Jetpack Compose.
+Detailed article available at https://wajahatkarim.com/2024/02/getting-started-with-gemini-android-api/

 # How to use